RoseCityRobotics/common_platform/docs/source/data_annotation/label_studio.md

 In your browser visit: `http://192.168.1.n:8800`

+*Add a New Project*
+- Set a name
+- Choose a template - bounding boxes

 *Add Source storage (the images to label):*
 - Storage type: **Local Files**
 - Storage Title: **Teleop Images**